-As it presently stands current farm practices use modern power generators to run operations, the GHG production exists but it is on a minimal scale as unlike land based operations power requirement is somewhat minimal.
+As it presently stands current farm practices use modern power generators to run operations, the GHG production exists but it is on a minimal scale as unlike land-based operations power requirement is somewhat minimal.
 The generators run the feed system, air compressors to fill air diffusers during low oxygen periods as well as the feed shed and living accommodations.

-The generators only run 24 hours a day when lights are required for photo manipulation for fish growth, otherwise there are banks of batteries to run the living accommodation during the night.
+The generators only run 24 hours a day when lights are required for photo manipulation for fish growth, otherwise, there are banks of batteries to run the living accommodation during the night.

 BC primarily uses hydroelectric for its power, which is great, it is a cleaner energy source than fossil fuels, but BC doesn’t produce enough energy as it stands.
 This means that building hydro dams like northern BC’s Site C dam become increasingly important.
 These projects have their own environmental footprints which need to be tied to what uses the power.

-Benthic studies tell us that there are no mountains of organic waste beneath or surrounding the farms thanks to high flow sites.
+Benthic studies tell us that there are no mountains of organic waste beneath or surrounding the farm’s thanks to high flow sites.

-Brad Hicks found that Kuterra (a land based system on Northern Vancouver Island) was operating at 7 times the capital costs compared to the equivalent net pen system.
-Costs would therefore need to be passed further to the consumer.
+Brad Hicks found that Kuterra (a land-based system on Northern Vancouver Island) was operating at 7 times the capital costs compared to the equivalent net pen system.
+Costs would, therefore, need to be passed further to the consumer.

 It is the opinion of the anti-salmon farm activists that the industry should move closer to the markets as this will reduce transport costs significantly.
-In moving closer to markets, it implies that the industry should be moved out of province or out of country.
-Moving closer to the markets ultimately asks that the industry forget about the infrastructure that is already present on Vancouver Island which would hold value into the hundreds of millions of dollars.
+In moving closer to markets, it implies that the industry should be moved out of province or out of the country.
+Moving closer to the markets ultimately asks that the industry forgets about the infrastructure that is already present on Vancouver Island which would hold value into the hundreds of millions of dollars.